alibaba/bifrostui/packages/bui-core/src/Countdown/index.en-US.md

 ---
 group: Data Display
-name: Countdown Timer
+name: Countdown
 ---

-# Countdown Timer
+# Countdown

-Used to display countdown values in real time.
+Used for displaying countdown values in real-time.

-## Code Demos

-### Basic Usage
+## Basic Usage

-Control the remaining countdown duration using `remainingTime`, which is mutually exclusive with the `endTimestamp` field.
+Use `remainingTime` to control the countdown duration, or choose `endTimestamp` as an alternative.

 ```tsx
 import { Countdown, Stack } from '@bifrostui/react';